parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

 2. The Director of the Institute shall be the Patron of the Gymkhana.
 3. The Patron, from a panel of names suggested by the Students’ Senate shall appoint the Dean, Student Affairs, who shall also be the Chief Counsellor of the Gymkhana.
 4. The Patron shall also appoint the following at the recommendation of the Students’ Senate :
-a.
-Counsellor, Games and Sports
+    1. Counsellor, Games and Sports
-b.
-Counsellor, Media and Culture
+    2. Counsellor, Media and Culture
-c.
-Counsellor, Science and Technology
+    3. Counsellor, Science and Technology
-d.
-Treasurer of the Gymkhana
+    4. Treasurer of the Gymkhana
 5. The Counsellors shall advise their respective councils of the Gymkhana.
 6. All other Counsellors shall be subordinate to the Chief Counsellor in all decision-making powers, who shall himself/herself be subordinate to the Patron.